Business Recovery Options: Administration vs Liquidation

 Understanding the distinction between the administration process and compulsory liquidation is essential for businesses facing financial distress.

 The administration process is a formal insolvency process designed to rescue the business, offering insolvent companies protection from creditor pressure and legal action against the company.
-It allows company directors to appoint an administrator to restructure and stabilize operations.
+It allows company directors to appoint an administrator to restructure and stabilise operations.

 In contrast, compulsory liquidation is initiated by creditors through a court order when the company cannot meet its financial obligations.
 This process typically results in the closure of the business and liquidation of assets to repay unsecured creditors.